Galleria/Todo-WebService/readme.md

+#Todo WebService
-#Todo WebService is created via spark java framework and uses swagger for api document.
+It's created via spark java framework and uses swagger for api document.

 see api document on swagger
 ___